mathaimoua/p_project/README.md

 You may also see any lint errors in the console.

 ### Purpose
 This app pulls data from an API, stores it in a global state and prepares it for transformation.
-Once the user is happy with transformations, the report/data can be exported.
+Once the user is content with the applied transformations, the report/data can be exported.

+### Database
+The app is tied to tables in supabase with an API key.
+The tables are protected with RLS with read-only access so sql injection is not possible through the app.

+### Features
+The app has built in defaults for SQL statements to be executed.
+The select element will also track the history of successful statements.
+Users have the ability to export to xlsx and csv.